ShrineFox/FrostBot/README.md

 - Users can make the bot repeat messages
 - Users can check a list of all warns and their reasons, or narrow it down to a specific user
 - Users can see a list of all commands they can use
-- Users can look up a keyword to get a description and helpful links (references a local xml doc)
+- Users can look up a keyword to get a description and helpful links (references a local ini file)
 - Users can look up a list of all available keywords
+- Users can create and assign themselves roles with a color value of their choice
+- Users can update existing color roles by changing the color value (if it's not already in use by someone else)
 ## Customization
  - Filtered word list is kept as a local text doc that you can edit (filter.txt)
  - Filter bypass check is kept as a local text doc that you can edit (filterbypasscheck.txt)
- - Links.xml and Lists.xml can be edited to add/remove list entries
+ - Info.ini can be edited to add/remove list entries
-# Future Plans for further customization
-- Local setup for channel and role IDs used by the bot (right now they're all specific to the Amicitia server)
-- Ability for moderators to adjust the local filter list via commands
-- Ability for moderators to adjust the levels for automatic mutes/kicks/bans
-# Planned Features
-- Slowmode (members can only post one message per minute when active as opposed to locking the channel)
-- Improvements to the XML parsing code (it's jank)